sferrini/Swift-Community-Best-Practices/README.markdown

 (NOTE: Apple has gone down the path of `init()` methods for conversions.
 It seems generally best to follow Apple's lead.)

-While you might be tempted to use a getter, e.g.g:
+While you might be tempted to use a getter, e.g:

 ```swift
 struct Mood {